 While I wouldn't be too worried, I would suggest you to take this opportunity to do some routine personal finance maintenance.
 That's because though the risk is small, there is another possibility: Someone may be attempting a type of identity theft using your address.

-If you haven't done so already, check your credit report at annualcreditreport.com and look for suspicious activity.
+If you haven't done so already, check your credit report at annualcreditreport.com or at CreditCards.com and look for suspicious activity.
 Pay special attention to new accounts and recent inquiries.
 If you see something you don't recognize, report it to the credit reporting agency immediately.

 The chances that this has happened are fairly remote in my opinion, since the accounts would not be in your name.
 However, it won't cost you anything to check it out and will give you some peace of mind.
 It is a good idea, no matter what, to check your credit report on an least an annual basis, which is why annualcreditreport.com exists in the first place.